Pastures: Grazing Management

 Intensive rotational grazing systems usually have more than seven paddocks with grazing periods of less than one week to as little as one-half day.
 There is more control of what the animal eats, and typically, better growth and persistence of pasture plants.
 When managing an intensive rotational grazing system, it is important to remember that the stocking rate is very high within one paddock and that overgrazing can occur very rapidly.
 Animals must be moved when the available pasture falls below its optimum range.
 Allow grazing to begin when tall grasses reach 7 to 8 inches, and remove animals when grass heights fall below 3 inches.
 Be- gin grazing short grasses such as Kentucky bluegrass or perennial ryegrass when they reach 5 to 6 inches; remove animals when grass heights are 1 to 2 inches.
 To maintain milk production levels, you may need to remove highly productive dairy animals from paddocks before the plants reach these heights.

 Paddock size depends on the number and class of animals being grazed, the amount of available pasture at the beginning of grazing, and the desired grazing period.
-Table 1.8-9 provides some suggested paddock sizes for intensive rotational grazing.
+Table: "Suggested paddock sizes (A/animal unit) based on grazing period and available pasture in intensive rotational grazing system"provides some suggested paddock sizes for intensive rotational grazing.
 Adjustments may be necessary if the stocking rate changes.
 For flexibility, the use of temporary interior fences is recommended.

 The number of subdivisions needed for a rotational grazing system depends on the number of days the animals graze in a paddock and the maximum summer rest period needed.